aut-icpc/imex/README.md

 | 5     | Institution name | University of Virginia | string |
 | 6     | Institution short name | U Virginia | string |
 | 7     | Country Code | USA | string ISO 3166-1 alpha-3 |

+Account Types are: team, judge, admin, analyst.

+For accounts of type team username is on the form "team-nnn" where "nnn" is the zero padded team number as given in teams.tsv.